Yes, America's Anchor Man is away, and this is your undocumented anchor man, no supporting paperwork whatsoever.

 Right.

-Uh, you know, hey, you take the blame.
+You know, hey, you take the blame.

-So Hillary Clinton, uh God bless her, uh actually got it right when uh she was asked about Obama's accomplishments, and she said, Well, he gave a good speech.
+Yeah, Hillary Clinton, God bless her, actually got it right when she was asked about Obama's accomplishments.

 And that's right.

-He gave a good speech, and uh and uh but he isn't actually someone who's used to uh executive authority making decisions.
+But he isn't actually someone who's used to executive authority making decisions.

-And this whole this coldness that Rush was talking about, which I think is true, uh and is fascinating really.
+And this whole coldness that Rush was talking about, which I think is true and is fascinating, really, it's like he doesn't seem engaged by the issues in any way.

-So it was a s trivial eight years.
+It was a trivial eight years.

-Well, you know, Obama has come into office uh at the time of the first shrinking of the global economy since 1945.
+Well, you know, Obama has come into office at the time of the first shrinking of the global economy since 1945.

 This is unprecedented, what he's dealing with.